d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 8. Visiting linked files via the minibuffer
 ..
 9. Miscellaneous information about links
 8. Fontification in Dired
+9. Use Org dynamic blocks
-9. Minibuffer histories
+10. Minibuffer histories
-10. Extending Denote
+11. Extending Denote
 ..
 1. Keep a journal or diary
 ..
 2. Create a note with the region’s contents
 ..
 3. Split an Org subtree into its own note